Degree Works FAQs - Faculty & Advisors

 What is a "worksheet"?

-How should I interpret the "additionally you need minimum of XX Credits …" on a student's degree audit?
+How should I interpret the "additionally you need minimum of XX Credits …" on the worksheet?

 This should be read as "X of these credits must be from …".

-Example: A student still needing to fulfill the Major Ensemble Requirement for the Music - Performance Concentration would see the following on their audit report:
+Example: A student still needing to fulfill the Major Ensemble Requirement for the Music - Performance Concentration would see the following on their worksheet: